 2. Getting Started with the Library

-When you're off-campus, you can still access millions of resources paid for by UCLA Library!
+If you are on campus, you'll automatically have access to UCLA Library resources when you use a campus internet connection.
+If you are off campus, you can still access millions of resources paid for by UCLA Library!
 You just need to set up the UCLA VPN.

 Once you configure your computer for off-campus access to UCLA Library resources using a VPN or Proxy, you'll be able to access e-books, articles, music, videos, and more!
 Please visit our Remote Access guide for getting VPN configured with VPN or Proxy.
 As well, we have instructional videos on setting up VPN for Mac and Windows.